decyphertek-io/decyphertek/docs/NtopNg.md

     $ sudo systemctl stop ntopng
     # This is temporary test and isnt controlled by systemd
     $ sudo ntopng --https=443 &
     # Edit the configuration so that systemd controls config.
+Unlcear what to change?
     $ sudo vim /etc/ntopng/ntopng.conf